-Magar (2011) in his study has found the highest per capita income which is 28609.69 has been earned by household having family size 1-4 persons, 28013.77 by 5-8 person and 25960.93 earned by above 9 persons.
+Mager(2011) in his thesis entiled "income and consumption pattern of Mager community": a case study of shivagadi VDC, kapilvastu district, in his study area, the highest per capita income is 28609.69 has been earned by household having family size 1-4 persons, 28013.77 by 5-8 person and 25960.93 earned by above 9 persons.
 Gini coefficient among the sample households is 0.35, Range is 498770 and variance is 14264 and coefficient of variation is 65.99 percent.
-This shows the inequality in the distribution of income.
+This shows the enequality in the distribution of income.
 Total consumption expenditure made on the food item is 40.88 percent and a non food items is 59.12 percent.
 His study shows that MPC is declining along with increasing in higher income group.
-Maximum MPC for lower income group is 75 percent where as 59 percent for large income group.
-Most of the sample households are engaged in agriculture and foreign employment.
+Maximum MPC for lower income group i.e 75 percent.
+On the other hand 59 percent for large income group.
+Most of the sample household is engaged in agriculture and foreign employment.